 For the purposes of the present document, the terms and definitions given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

-FLUS session: A logical association between a source and a sink within which media content can be sent from the source to the sink.
+FLUS session: A logical association between a FLUS source and a FLUS sink within which media content can be sent from the source to the sink.

-Media session: A subset or part of a FLUS session including the duration to establish the media session, the time period during which media content can be sent from FLUS source to FLUS sink and the duration to terminate the media session.
-One or more media sessions are delivered during a FLUS session.
-A media session may be established and controlled by a well-defined control protocol.
+Media session: A subset or part of a FLUS session between a FLUS source and a FLUS sink including the duration to establish the Media session, the time period during which media content can be sent from the FLUS source to the FLUS sink and the duration to terminate the Media session.
+One or more Media sessions are delivered during a FLUS session.
+A Media session may be established and controlled by a well-defined control protocol.

-Media stream: The content sent from a FLUS source to a FLUS sink within a media session.
+Media stream: The content sent from a FLUS source to a FLUS sink within a Media session.

 3.2 Symbols